amir-120/DMC5_EFX/README.md

 5. Open any EFX file with 010

 # Credits
-* thezippotm, for making the RSZparser.DLL
+* thezippotm, for reversing most of the effect formats